Memory & Threading¶

 | Key lookup | key is set |

-Returns the single entry with that exact key (or empty). |
+Returns the single entry with that exact key, or an empty list. |

-| Search | query is set (no key) |
+| Search | query is set and key is not set |

 Searches by text, optionally filtered by tags.
 Uses IMemoryStore.SearchAsync. |